 - We also have every Friday “The Godly Inspired Solution~The GIS.”
 The GIS is geared to teach women and also men to be Godly – living our lives through and by the undiluted word of God.
 We must seek God with a sincere heart for His plan and purpose for our lives so that when we get back together doing all things together we would have grown in the things of God.

 - On this Christ Centered House of God Website there are powerful resources that will help to encourage, strengthen and you will grow from glory to glory.
 Always check out our devotion page for daily scriptural empowerment from God’s word which will edify you.

-- Our men and women meetings this month is January 17, 2021 at 4PM sharp.
+- Our men and women meetings this month is (To Be Announced).

 Our Monday (in home)Fasting

 Christ Centered House of God still “Fast” every Monday’s, we encourage all believers in Jesus to “Fast” with us according to your ability.
 Make a point to place things before God you never did before and be prayerful as you petition the God who will answer and bring clarity.
 Remember, if we ask it shall be given, seek we shall find and if we knock it shall be open to us.
 “If there is a people to pray there is a God to answer.”
 So pray, pray, pray and then pray some more.

 - Hungarian Teachings Every Mondays aired live on Facebook – Vital teaching for the Hungarian community – Join so you will both be strengthened and grow spiritually.
 All Hungarian Men and Women are welcome.

 - Also Live Facebook Hungarian Teaching in connection with Hungarian from Hungary – Pastor Kun Imre occasionally on some Sunday’s.

 Our Prayer Conference meetings via telephone from 7-8 PM is scheduled weekly every Wednesday nights.
 Please call in and join us for this vital Christian vocation.